Slackow/SlackowWall/Info/guide.md

 In the behavior tab of the settings you can configure the size your game should be while you're in SlackowWall vs while you're in game, and add two additional sizes for other resolutions.

 ## TL-DR

-For the instances you need atum and the latest standard settings at least, with the new option enabled `f3PauseOnWorldLoad`  (and `pauseOnLostFocus` disabled)
+For the instances you need atum and the latest standard settings at least, with the option enabled `f3PauseOnWorldLoad` (and `pauseOnLostFocus` disabled)
 You also need to make sure each instance folder ends with 1-x where x is the number of instances you have

 It also comes with an OBS Script that should put itself into `~/Library/Application Support/SlackowWall` when you start the app for the first time, you want to add that as a script in OBS, you should be using OBS 30.1.2 or higher